Expectations for the operating segments

 Group Headquarters & Group Services

 At Group Headquarters & Group Services, we will stay focused over the next two years on our ongoing efficiency enhancement measures, with which we are further optimizing our structures, especially within Group Services.
 We will also continue to focus on implementing our cost-cutting measures.
 This will primarily involve reallocating human resources, bundling standardized processes for the Group, and enhancing the value of our real estate portfolio by means of innovative space and workplace concepts.
-In this context, we are constantly working to optimize office space and capacities in the Group, benefiting from existing technical solutions that make it easier for our employees to organize their own place of work flexibly between home or the office.
-In this way, the same desks can be used by multiple employees at different times.
-In addition, this flexibility has also worked in our favor throughout the current pandemic, where the situation with workstations has had to be adapted frequently and at short notice.
-As these cost cuts will put us in a position to offer our services more cost-effectively, the operating segments stand to benefit from them as well.
+In the course of further optimizing office space and capacities in the Group, we use existing technical solutions that make it easier for our employees to organize their own place of work flexibly between home or the office.
+As these cost cutting measures will put us in a position to offer our services more cost-effectively, the operating segments stand to benefit from them as well.
+Our focus on a sustainable future is reflected in our decision to extend the useful life of our vehicle fleet and to convert the procurement of all new company vehicles to e-mobility.

 In the long term, these savings will help the Group finance its innovation endeavors.
-We are focusing innovation topics, such as network slicing, Open Radio Access Network (O-RAN), applications based on the new 5G mobile communications standard, evolution of a proprietary smart system for the voice control of Deutsche Telekom products and services, and introduction of a uniform operating system for routers marketed by the Group.
+We are focusing on innovation topics such as network slicing, Open Radio Access Network (O-RAN), applications based on the 5G mobile communications standard, vertical cloud production for the Group’s own network, evolution of a proprietary smart system for the voice control of Deutsche Telekom products and services, and introduction of a uniform operating system for routers marketed by the Group.
 Technological innovations will serve to safeguard the network and technology leadership of our Germany and Europe operating segments in the long term and to evolve the campus networks, which are designed to improve the integrated automation of our international industrial customers’ production processes.
 Ultimately, every one of our investment projects revolves around enhancing the customer experience.